Ice Hockey Travel Insurance

 It was officially recognised as a Winter Olympics sport in 1998.

 The predominant difference between Women's Ice Hockey and Men's is that body blocking is prohibited.

 This is because many North American players have a size advantage over players from other countries, giving them an unfair advantage.

 Women are also required to wear protective full-face masks.
 In the United Kingdom, the Main Leagues:

 - U16 Southern Division

-Ice Hockey can be a dangerous sport to play and comes with high risks, as, in mens Hockey at least, it is a full contact sport.
+Ice Hockey can be dangerous and comes with high risks, as Men's Ice Hockey is a full-contact sport.

 If you should get injured whilst playing, it can leave you on a plane home and out of action in recovery for months, with physiotherapy to complete following your hospital stay.